csswizardry/csswizardry.github.com/_posts/2017-05-23-little-things-i-like-to-do-with-git.md

 looking at a lot of visual noise which can make it hard to see anything more important.

-Thankfully, removing this noise is pretty trivial using the `-w` flag which can be used alongside `git diff` and `git show`.
+Thankfully, removing this noise is pretty trivial by using the `-w` flag which can be used alongside `git diff` and `git show`.
 For example, before:

 ```
  a {